Ammly/akan/README.md

 This webpage will generate your Akan name, given the date of birth and gender.

-Akan names is a tradition of naming children by the people of Akan clan in Ghana.
-They pick the children depending on the day of the week they were born.
+Akan names are derived from Ghanian culture.
+Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.

-## installing
+## Installing

 1. ` git clone https://github.com/Ammly/akan.git`
 2. ` cd akan/ `